Express Entry Refusal, 4 potential, and valuable options

 3. Resubmitting an Application

-• Obtaining additional work experience.
+• Gaining additional work experience

 4. Other Immigration Options